rvrebcev/near-development-101/content/near101_chapter_1.md

     listedProducts.set(product.id, product);
 }
 ```
-First, we retrieve the product with the specified id with the `getProduct` function.
+First, we retrieve the product with the specified id through the `getProduct` function.

 Then we check if the product exists.
 If it doesn't, we throw an error ("product not found").
 Otherwise, we check if the attached deposit is equal to the product's price.
 If it isn't, we throw an error ("attached deposit should equal to the product's price").